magentabusiness/magentabusiness.github.io/docs/samples/lansitec/solar-bluetooth-gateway.md

 ## Conclusion

-With the information provided in this guide, you can easily connect your Solar Bluetooth Gateway and transmit data to ThingsBoard.
+With the information provided in this guide, you can easily connect your Solar Bluetooth Gateway and transmit data to IoT Hub.

 For further learning about key concepts and features, explore the platform&#39;s [documentation](/docs/pe/){:target="_blank"}.
 You can also configure [alarm rules](/docs/pe/user-guide//device-profiles/#alarm-rules){:target="_blank"}{:target="_blank"} or set up [dashboards](/docs/pe/user-guide//dashboards/){:target="_blank"}.